Fudantopology/Fudantopology.github.io/index.md

 - Nov.
 3 2023

 - Nov.
 10 2023 [Paul-Henry Leemann](https://www.xjtlu.edu.cn/zh/departments/academic-departments/pure-mathematics/staff/paulhenry-leemann), Xi'an Jiaotong-Liverpool University

+  Time: 16:00 - 17:30

+  Place: SCMS 102

+  Title:  Cayley graphs with few automorphisms

+  Abstract: Let G be a group and S a generating set.
+Then the group G naturally acts on the Cayley graph Cay(G,S) by left multiplications.
+The group G is said to be rigid if there exists an S such that the only automorphisms of Cay(G,S) are the ones coming from the action of G. Equivalently, a group G is rigid if there exists a graph X with G=Aut(X) acting simply transitively on the vertices of X. While the classification of finite rigid groups was achieved in 1981, few results were known about infinite groups.
+In a recent work, with M. de la Salle we gave a complete classification of infinite finitely generated rigid groups.
+  As a consequence, we also obtain that every finitely generated group admits a Cayley graph with countable automorphism group.

 - Nov.
 17 2023 [Binbin Xu](https://sites.google.com/site/mathbinbin/home), Nankai University and [Chi-Kwong Fok](https://www.xjtlu.edu.cn/zh/study/departments/academic-departments/pure-mathematics/department-staff/academic-staff/staff/chikwong-fok), Xi'an Jiaotong-Liverpool University